 Disclaimer: Links in this article may be “affiliate links.”
 If you click on the link and make a purchase, we may receive a commission at no additional cost to you.
 As an Amazon Associate TheTechieSenior.com earns from qualifying purchases.
 Read our full compensation disclosure here.

-You can auto-fill the synopsis in Scrivener for Mac.
+You can auto-fill the synopsis in Scrivener V3 for Mac or Windows.
 You can very easily do that without manually typing in the entire text of the synopsis.
 Here’s how to do that.

 (1) a brief or condensed statement giving a general view of some subject.